-Acceptable post-secondary courses are typically titled 'Principles of Biology', 'General Biology' or 'Introduction to Biology'.
+Acceptable post-secondary courses are typically titled 'Biology I', 'Biology II', 'Principles of Biology', 'General Biology' or 'Introduction to Biology'.
 It should investigate interrelationships within the natural world, provide an overview of different ecosystems or look at different ways in which organisms are classified and/or evolved.

 Acceptable post-secondary courses should be 200- or 300- level and are typically titled 'Introduction to Biochemistry' or 'Biochemistry'.
 The course should have at least 3.0 credits (one year) of general chemistry as a prerequisite.
 A course that satisfies the biochemistry prerequisite should explore the structure, function and metabolism of the major biomolecules (carbohydrates, nucleic acids, lipids, proteins), as well as provide an overview of basic cellular biology and processes essential to life.

 General Chemistry Prerequisite